ondrasouk/Digital-electronics-2-project/README.md

 <a name="libs"></a>

 ## Libraries description
-TODO add doxygen doc - links
+For more info see the doxygen documentation.

 ### ``` timer.h ```
 * Contains macros for controlling the timer modules.